-Arriving at De Bergkant Lodge, nestled at the foot of the Karoo’s Swartberg Pass in Prince Albert, you are welcomed by the massive boughs of a sheltering Banyan tree, a member of the Fig family.
+Arriving @ De Bergkant Lodge, nestled at the foot of the Karoo’s Swartberg Pass in Prince Albert, you are welcomed by the massive boughs of a sheltering Banyan tree, a member of the Fig family.

 Here, its thick, sinuous trunk and roots provide a cool canopy of shade as you pass under its spreading boughs, supported by a myriad of elegantly hanging tendrils to a warm welcome by Michael and Renate, the doting owners of De Bergkant Lodge.

 Many explorer, celebrity, politician and visitors from both local and foreign shores have marveled at the size and beauty of the De Bergkant Lodge’s leafy sentinel spread wide at its 4-star entrance.
 And, the image of this mighty Banyan has accompanied just as many back home again as a backdrop to favourite holiday memories captured on film.

 Michael and Renate have no need for Cape Town’s painted yellow frames erected for postcard photograph settings for visiting tourists, instead the beauty of their Banyan plays a lush backdrop to its visitors who come to visit the Karoo’s vast, silent landscape enjoyed at leisure from the Lodge’s vantage point in the midst of the towering Swartberg Mountains.

 “Our Banyan tree is over 100 years old and while we may have hosted many famous visitors who have passed under its boughs, there are many more who came before even us that will remain a secret of this ancient tree.
 De Bergkant Lodge was built in 1858 and our Banyan tree was maybe flourishing here even before that,” say the couple.